 The descriptive inventory for the J.R.R.
 Tolkien Collection is available online.

-Visitors are advised that some form of photographic identification is required for access to Memorial Library.
+Visitors are advised that some form of photographic identification is required for access to Raynor Library.
 All materials must be used in the department's reading room.
 To insure the immediate availability of records and audiovisual equipment, researchers visiting from outside the Marquette campus are asked to write or phone in advance.